 - Equal opportunity

 - Hiring and interviewing

 Close the gap in your EPLI insurance.

 Employees aren’t the only people that your business comes into contact with, and they’re not the only ones who can sue on the grounds of harassment or discrimination.
 Your clients, suppliers, and vendors can all bring employment-related charges against you.
 However, your EPLI might not cover these claims.

-A typical EPLI policy is limited to lawsuits brought against your business by a former, current, or prospective employee.
+A typical EPLI policy is limited to lawsuits brought against your business by an employee.
 So, claims from clients or suppliers aren’t covered there.
 And most commercial general liability policies don’t cover claims of harassment or discrimination, so these claims aren’t covered there, either.

 If you’re thinking about getting EPLI, you might want to add the third-party section onto it so that you’re fully covered.

-Don’t forget about your employment practices risks when you’re considering yur business insurance plan.
+Don’t forget about your employment practices risks when you’re considering your business insurance plan.
 Remember, even if your company is in the habit of being scrupulously fair to all employees and clients, you still could wind up the subject of an employment practices lawsuit.
-It’s important to protect yourself against the possibility that you’ll have to pay legal defense against a claim made by a prospective, current, or past employee.
+It’s important to protect yourself against the possibility that you’ll have to pay legal defense against a claim made by an employee.